AndreaDo1201/Do_An_Portfolio/README.md

 # The Portfolio of An Ngoc Nhu Do_Graphic-Branding-Motion-Artist-Designer ᝰ✍🏻 .ᐟ

 Welcome to my personal portfolio repo,
-This portfolio shows my skills, projects and work that reflects my passion as a Designer Here, you'll find most projects that higlight my abilities in graphic design, responive design, interactive animations and artworks.
+This portfolio shows my skills, projects and work that reflects my passion as a Designer/Artist , you'll find most projects that higlight my abilities in graphic design, responive design, interactive animations and artworks.

 ![Image of Designer](images/read-me.png)